Hollfelder-Lab/lrDMS-IRED/README.md

 Our data is available in the [`data`](data) folder and on Zenodo: [![Zenodo](https://img.shields.io/badge/zenodo-10.1101%2F2024.04.08.588565-blue?style=flat&link=https%3A%2F%2Fzenodo.org%2Frecords%2F11357236)](https://zenodo.org/records/11357236)

 ## 📜 License

+This code is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📃 Citing this work